Notes on the Geography of South Africa: Pretoria/Tshwane

 A closer look.

-Figures at the corners of the monuments include this one of a marionettish Piet Retief, massacred by the Zulus under Dingane in 1838 and avenged later that year at Blood River by Boers under the command of Andries Pretorius.
+Figures at the corners of the monuments include this one of a marionettish Piet Retief, massacred by the Zulus under Dingane in 1838 and avenged later that year at Blood River by Boers under the command of Andries Pretorius, whose name is recalled by the name Pretoria.

 At the entrance, an iconic but almost faceless pioneer woman.
 The sculptor, Anton van Wouw, had previously made the statue of Kruger back in Pretoria, and he went on to make the figures at the memorial to women in Bloemfontein.

-Inside the "Hall of Heroes," the saga is told figuratively.
-Here Retief attempting sweet reason.
+Inside the "Hall of Heroes," the saga is told.
+Here Retief attempts sweet reason.

 This time it's the Zulus who are slaughtered.